 Geographic Connection to Pennsylvania: Lock Haven, Clinton County

-Born in Lock Haven, Richard Lipez was educated at Lock Haven State College and Penn State University.
-After serving in several capacities in the Peace Crops from 1962 to 1967, he refocused his efforts on writing and journalism.
-Lipez writes mystery novels under the pseudonym Richard Stevenson, as well as contributing editorials to The Berkshire Eagle (Pittsfield, Massachusetts) and book reviews to The Washington Post and Newsday.
-He also widely contributes to periodicals, including Harper's, Atlantic, and Newsweek.
+Born in Lock Haven, Richard Lipez was educated at Lock Haven State College and Pennsylvania State University.
+After serving in the Peace Corps from 1962 to 1967, he refocused his efforts on writing and journalism.
+Lipez writes mystery novels under the pseudonym Richard Stevenson.
+His work has contributed much to the diversity and LGBT representation in the mystery genre.

 Richard Lipez was born in Lock Haven, Pennsylvania, on November 30, 1938.
 His father Harris worked for Piper Aircraft, a builder of small planes and the heart of the small city's industry, and his mother Helen worked out of their house.
 After Piper moved its headquarters away from Lock Haven, his father founded and managed the city's first radio station, WBPZ.
 Lipez told The Times Union of Albany, New York, that he ran a weekly jazz show on the station as a teenager.

-Lipez matriculated at Lock Haven State College (now Lock Haven University of Pennsylvania), and earned his Bachelor of Science in English with a minor in History.
-He undertook graduate studies in American Literature at the Pennsylvania State University, but, before finishing, opted to volunteer for the Peace Corps in 1962.
-He taught English language and composition to ninth grade public school students in Addis Ababa, Ethiopia, for the next two years, according to Peace Corps Online.
+Lipez attended Lock Haven State College (now Lock Haven University of Pennsylvania), and earned his Bachelor of Science in English with a minor in History.
+He began graduate studies in American Literature at the Pennsylvania State University, but opted to volunteer for the Peace Corps in 1962 before graduating.
+He taught English Language and Composition to ninth grade public school students in Addis Ababa, Ethiopia.

-After his time in the Peace Crops, he served as the executive director for Action for Opportunity, an anti-poverty agency.
-In 1970, he left the organization to focus his attentions on writing and journalism full-time.
+After his time in the Peace Corps, he served as the executive director for Action for Opportunity, an anti-poverty agency.
+In 1970, he left the organization to focus on writing and journalism full-time.

 "It was an excruciatingly difficult time, as I was coming to realize, very slowly and painfully, that I was not heterosexual, I was homosexual," Lipez told The Times Union.
-Writing served as an outlet for his internal struggles, and ultimately served as his way of slowly coming out of the closet.
-In 1989, he and Hedy divorced and he has since been with his partner Joe Wheaton, a sculptor and furniture maker.
+Writing served as an outlet.
+In 1989, he and Hedy divorced, and he has since been with his partner Joe Wheaton, a sculptor and furniture maker.